Herandom/kwin/README.md

-# Note: for keeping a patching the alt-tab stuff
+# Note: for patching the alt-tab stuff
+Created a fork incase I mess up the build stage and refreshes from source.

 # KWin